-Most hazard perception clips include just one scoring clip, one clip includes two scoring hazards.
+Most hazard perception clips include just one scoring hazard, one clip includes two scoring hazards.

 Between 5 and 1 points are awarded for a scoring hazard, depending on how quickly after the hazard become apparent that you touch the screen to indicate you've seen the hazard.